Qovery/documentation/website/docs/using-qovery/integration.md

 import Jump from '@site/src/components/Jump';

-Qovery integrations are made to improve developers experience with Qovery and make their lives easier.
+Qovery integrations improve developers' experience with Qovery and make their lives easier.

 This section shows several Qovery integrations.
 Some of them are maintained by the Qovery community and [open sourced][urls.main_qovery_github].